 However, the smart connectivity can be useful if it displays the difference the air purifier is having on the environment.
 Dyson's models are known for doing this.
 That way you can see the current quality of the air to much greater detail.

 Our top air purifier pick, the Coway AP-1512HH Mighty, includes several of these nice-to-have features and is reasonably priced.
 But in general, we'd recommend prioritizing other factors if your budget is a concern.

 There is no single air purifier that's right for everyone.
-When you're shopping for a purifier, always look first at a device's CADR ratings and filter types to get an idea of how effective the purifier will be for your specific needs.
+When you're shopping for an air purifier, always look first at the CADR ratings and filter types to get an idea of how effective the air purifier will be for your specific needs.

-Once you've identified a purifier that offers the best filtration for common pollutants in your home and that is the right size for your space, evaluate secondary features like noise levels and portability.
-Also make sure energy and ongoing maintenance costs are within your budget.
+Once you've identified an air purifier that offers the best filtration for common pollutants in your home and that is the right size for your space, evaluate secondary features like noise levels and portability.
+Also make sure that the air purifier's energy costs and ongoing maintenance costs are within your budget.